multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 ## Scripts for the schemes
 ```
-python3 benchmarks.py
+python3 speed.py
 ```
-The numbers will be in the file `benchmarks.txt`.
+The numbers will be in the file `speed.txt`.

 ## Scripts for individual functions
 ```
-python3 f_benchmarks.py
+python3 f_speed.py
 ```
-The numbers will be in the files `f_benchmarks.txt`.
+The numbers will be in the files `f_speed.txt`.

 # Interpretation of the numbers (`speed` and `f_speed`)

-## benchmarks.py
+## speed.py
-Running `python3 benchmarks.py` will produce benchmarks for the implementations.
+Running `python3 speed.py` will produce benchmarks for the implementations.
 For each of the parameters `lightsaber`, `saber`, and `firesaber`, we report two different implementations.
 They are distinguished by the chosen strategy.
 Each implementation is reported as the following:
 ```
-M4 results for {scheme} (impl={impl})
+m4f results for {scheme} (impl={impl})
 {scheme}{impl}keygen: XXXk
 {scheme}{impl}encaps: XXXk
 {scheme}{impl}decaps: XXXk